 Kamala Harris proposes $50,000 tax break for small businesses

-Vice President Kamala Harris, the Democratic presidential nominee, on Wednesday proposed policies she hopes will help spur small business creation across the U.S., and she announced a break with one of President Biden's policies by calling for a smaller increase than he has proposed on taxes on capital gains.
+Vice President Kamala Harris, the Democratic presidential nominee, on Wednesday proposed policies she hopes will help spur small business creation across the U.S., and also announced a break with one of President Biden's policies by calling for a smaller increase than he has proposed on capital gains taxes.

 For one, she wants to expand the small business tax credit tenfold — from $5,000 to $50,000 — to help startups cover the average $40,000 it costs to launch an enterprise.
 She's also setting a goal of receiving 25 million new small business applications in her first term, up from the record 19 million that were filed under the Biden-Harris administration.